 Attending business events in your industry is an excellent way to network.
 These networks will be a great help when you are planning to shift your job, start your own business, or looking to fund your one big idea.

 Networking can be done from all the stakeholders within the organization as well, by connecting with the customers, shareholders, investors, etc.

 It is a common notion that no individual in the right mind would take any risks when it comes to career.
 They would prefer to play safe and secure their future with a steady career choice that pays more.

-Once you are on the course and see your plan working out, be consistent in it.
+Once you are on the course and see your plan working out, be consistent with it.
 Many people start things off with passion and enthusiasm, but with time, their grit and determination wear off, and they start to slow down.
-This affects their productivity which in turn poses a huge risk for their career.
+This affects their productivity, which in turn poses a huge risk for their career.

 So once you have a clear plan of action, stick to it.
 Be there for your career whenever the situation demands, and be the best version of yourself.
 Failure is not when you do something wrong, it’s when you stop doing.
 So be consistent, no matter what.

 No matter if you’re an employee or the owner, make sure to go out there and give your 100% without any hint of regret.
 This way, you learn new skills, inspire people and do justice for the plan you were meant to take, right from the time you started schooling.

 Take any industry and peep inside, it is filled with competitors.
 A monopoly in any major industry is a myth.
 In desperate measures, what people end up doing is follow their competitors closely and try to outdo them in every department.
 This results in nothing but an endless stream of strategy that just focuses on being better than the other and losing the focus on consumer satisfaction on the way.

 The best way to move forward is to find out the most relevant competitors and partner with then.
 Every person has his own set of strengths and influence, and instead of outdoing them, collaborate with them.
 Leverage each skill, combine the synergy, and grow together.